LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 Struct: Alquimia Engine Functionality
 =====================================

-Information about the functionality of the supported by the geochemistry engine
+Information about the functionality of the supported by the geochemistry engine.
+This is **not** necessarily a hard coded list.
+For example, the engine may support temperature dependent chemistry for a particular problem only if the user supplied database contains the appropriate data.

 +-------------------------+---------------------+-------------------------------------------+
 | **variable**            | **storage**         |**comment**                                |